zzhangjii/learning-library/oci-library/qloudable/NAT_Gateway/nat_gateway.md

 ```
 and verify there is internet connectivity

 **The compute instance in private subnet has internet access.
 This is possible since traffic is being routed through the NAT gateway that we created and attached to the VCN.
-Next we will use the traffic toggle function on NAT gateway to block/allow traffic with a single click.**
+Next we will use the traffic toggle function on NAT gateway to block/allow traffic with a single Click.**

 17. Switch to OCI console window.
-In your VCN's detail page, click **NAT Gateways**
+In your VCN's detail page, Click **NAT Gateways**

 18. Hover over the Action icon  and choose Block Traffic.